cca/libraries_wagtail/libraries/libraries/settings/readme.md

 production.py - runs _production_ builds of the site on the live web host, though sometimes we may test these settings locally.
 Typically used when you're on the `main` branch.
 Uses an SMTP email backend, `DEBUG = FALSE`, and has caching.

-local.py - both dev and production above load this file.
+local.py - the context file would load this.
 It is meant for _machine-specific_ settings such as the `BASE_URL`, `SECRET_KEY`, and `DATABASES` plus app-specific settings for Brokenlinks and Instagram.

-elasticsearch.py - the "local" settings above load this file, which establishes some consistent search defaults that can then be overridden locally.
-This should serve as a model for other apps that introduce complex and machine-variable settings; create a file with defaults which is then overridden in local.py as needed.

-Running `python manage.py runserver --settings libraries.settings.production` loads them. **You should be able to test production settings locally.** If that's not possible, then it's likely that a setting needs to be moved down from {dev|production}.py to local.py.
+## Specifying which settings to use

+Running `python manage.py runserver --settings libraries.settings.dev` loads a specific settings module with the testing server.
+The Skaffold dev server executes the `runserver` command without specifying a settings module (see kubernetes/local/scripts/init.sh) which defaults to loading `libraries.settings`.

+Using uWSGI, add a line like `evn = DJANGO_SETTINGS_MODULE=libraries.settings.dev` to the uwsigi.ini file (see kubernetes/uwsgi.ini) being referenced by uwgsi's startup command (see Dockerfile).